snowjaguar625/angular_fire/docs/1-install-and-setup.md

 You should see a message that says *App works!*

-### 3. Install AngularFire and Firebase
+### 3. Install AngularFire 2 and Firebase

 ```bash
 npm install angularfire2 firebase --save
 ```

-Now that you have a new project setup, install AngularFire and Firebase from npm.
+Now that you have a new project setup, install AngularFire2 and Firebase from npm.

 ### 4. Add Firebase config to environments variable